-Acute injection reactions reported in approximately 16% of patients immediately after sub-Q injection.1 Symptoms, which are generally transient and self-limited and do not require treatment,1 include flushing,1 2 6 7 chest pain1 2 6 or tightness,6 7 8 palpitations,1 2 5 6 7 8 anxiety,1 2 5 6 7 8 dyspnea,1 2 5 6 7 8 constriction of the throat,1 and urticaria.1 23
+Acute injection reactions reported in some patients immediately after sub-Q injection.1 Symptoms, which are generally transient and self-limited and do not require treatment,1 include flushing,1 2 6 7 chest pain1 2 6 or tightness,6 7 8 palpitations,1 2 5 6 7 8 anxiety,1 2 5 6 7 8 dyspnea,1 2 5 6 7 8 constriction of the throat,1 tachycardia,1 and urticaria.1 23

 Reactions generally occur several months after initiation of therapy (although may occur earlier); individual patients may experience one or several episodes of these symptoms.1 6 7 During the postmarketing period, some patients with similar symptoms reportedly received emergency medical care.1

 Transient chest pain reported, generally >1 month after initiation of therapy.1 Some episodes occurred as part of immediate post-injection reactions, but many did not.1 Episodes generally last only a few minutes, often are not associated with other symptoms, and do not appear to produce clinically important sequelae.1 Some patients experience >1 such episode.1

 Localized lipoatrophy (i.e., loss of subcutaneous fat) and, rarely, skin necrosis at the injection site reported.1 21 22 23 Lipoatrophy may occur at various times after treatment initiation, sometimes after several months and is thought to be permanent.1 22 No known treatment for lipoatrophy.1 22